WRFan/jailbreak10.3.3/README.md

 	https://www.blau.de/service/vowifi

 Except Apple is lazy, so the "EPlus_de.bundle" (v.
-28.3 for iOS 10.3) not only annoys you the stupid UK SMS popup, but it also lacks the Wifi calling information, although Telefónica DOES supply this feature.
+28.3 for iOS 10.3) not only annoys you by displaying the stupid UK SMS popup, but it also lacks the Wifi calling information, although Telefónica DOES supply this feature.
 There's Apple for you - it sells you a phone, which lacks the ability to make calls.
-Somebody's got to explain to Apply what a phone is actually for.
+Somebody's got to explain Apple what a phone's actually for.
 It's not there to send crap SMS to the UK!
-It's primary purpose is to place and accept calls.
+Its primary purpose is to place and accept calls.
 Damn it, it's pointless, they simply don't get it.
 Cupertino must be lacking a school.

 So, anyhow, by updating the bundle we get access to this feature as well:

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/Carrier/Overlay/device+carrier+26203+N53+28.3.plist

 Interesting stuff, actually.
-If monitoring with Wireshark, set the filter to "udpencap", which will display "ISAKMP", "ESP" as well as "UDPENCAP" NAT-keepalives:
+If monitoring with Wireshark, set the filter to "udpencap", which will display "ISAKMP", "ESP", as well as "UDPENCAP" NAT-keepalives:

 	https://tools.ietf.org/html/draft-ietf-dccp-udpencap-10